FederatedAI/FATE/examples/hetero_feature_selection/README.md

 ### 2. Run Cluster Version
 In cluster version, you can use task-manager which is a tool help you start all the parties easily.
 The task manager client is located at : /arch/task_manager/task_manager_client.py.
-We have already copy one in this folder.

 1. Before starting a cluster version task, you need to load data among all the data-providers.
 To do that, you need to edit a load_file config.
-A sample file named "load_file.json" has been provided in this folder.
+A sample file named "tm_load_file.json" has been provided in the conf folder.
 Then run the following command:

 >  python task_manager_client.py -f upload -c load_file.json